So if your friends and family are heading down to cheer you on, then why not pick a place now […]

 - Lower entry costs and advertising packages for charities across all sectors

-- One of the highest fundraising returns in UK (ave £520 per allocated charity place)
+- One of the highest fundraising returns in UK (ave £520 page value on JustGiving per place in 2017)

 - Low minimum pledge limit – £175